RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1GetBundleFacetsParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Returns a list of configured bundles that includes the bundle name, the display name, and the ID.
+You can use this list to configure a filter in the UI.

 **`Summary`**

-Return a thin list of configured bundles.
-This can be used to configure a filter in the UI
+List configured bundles

 **`Throws`**